sergioceron/id/developer/SSO.md

 ## Registering your client application

 Before anything, you need to register your client.
 This is similar to registering your application with a proprietary OAuth provider, except that you do it yourself.

-To register your application, all you need to do is:
+You can follow these steps using e.g. everisID mobile app.

-- Create a DID for your application
+1. Create a DID for your application
-- Provide enough information in your application's public profile for users to trust it:
+2. Provide enough information about your application for users to trust it.
+At the very least, it should be:
    - **Name.** Any verified credential with a `name` attribute.
    - **Callback URL.** Any self-verified credential(s) with one or several `redirect_uri` attributes.
 This is necessary to prevent other applications from using your client ID and stealing your users' tokens.
    - **Logo (optional).** Any verified credential with an `image` attribute.
+3. Make the created credentials available in your app's public presentation.

 ## Requesting authentication